…to Las Vegas

 The West was the best.
 That’s what I thought.
 Where else in this whole wide world could you walk down an alley in your small California hometown and photograph your partner shooting pictures of buggle gum stuck to the bricks?

-Las Vegas, Nevada was the choice we made for a western venue where we would live in 2012.
+Las Vegas, Nevada was the choice we made for a western venue where we would live starting in the Summer of 2012.
 We got married in Las Vegas a few years later.

 You can choose to ignore the sudden thrill of winning at a Las Vegas casino slot machine.
 However, when you become a local living in Las Vegas, you enter a world of experiences that you otherwise would never find anywhere else in your entire life—such as learning how not to live in a flood zone.